cyberark/conjur-oss-helm-chart/examples/kubernetes-in-docker/README.md

 #### Viewing Enabled Conjur Authenticator Plugins

-Conjur OSS supports several industry-standard [authentication types](https://docs.conjur.org/Latest/en/Content/Operations/Services/authentication-types.htm#SupportedAuthenticators).
+Conjur Open Source supports several industry-standard [authentication types](https://docs.conjur.org/Latest/en/Content/Operations/Services/authentication-types.htm#SupportedAuthenticators).
 Conjur can be configured to use on or a combination of authenticator types.